Oh, Oklahoma! New Psychedelic Law Updates 2023

 Oklahoma still seems to be a long way from legalizing psychedelic substances.
 However, the state recently moved to decrease penalties for offenders.

-We expect to see further changes in the way Oklahoma regulates psychedelics with clear therapeutic value in the near future.
-MDMA, for example, is on the brink of being legalized for use in psychedelic-assisted therapy (for treating PTSD).
-It’s likely we’ll see compounds like psilocybin and LSD follow suit by the end of 2023.
+We expect to see further changes in how Oklahoma regulates psychedelics with clear therapeutic value in the near future.
+MDMA, for example, is on the brink of being legalized for psychedelic-assisted therapy (for treating PTSD).
+We’ll likely see compounds like psilocybin and LSD follow suit by the end of 2023.